-This legislation was introduced in order to provide funding for station preservation.
+This legislation was first introduced in 2003 in order to provide funding for station preservation.
 The bill was introduced, but needed support from our organization to identify all remaining structures of the US Life Saving Service and early US Coast Guard.
-This project was completed in 2008 and it awaiting National Park Services approval to distribute the inventory list.
-Once this is done, hopefully in 2014, the bill will be reintroduced similar to what is stated below.
+This station inventory project was completed in 2008 and it was awaiting National Park Services approval to distribute the inventory list, however we have placed it and made it available on our web site for everyone to access.
+Once this was done, hopefully in the future, the bill will be reintroduced similar to what is stated below.
+We are leaving this information available to anyone with political connections that could help make this bill possible, if you can help, please contact us.

 Introduced in the House, HR 904 IH